SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 about this story.
 Or on the other hand, we can choose to do nothing for interpretation.
 But if I choose nothing, my pessimistic (and usually depressed) mind will drift toward the dark.
 No, it's not about good people wanting to pet dogs.
-It's about jealous husbands, secrecy, authoritarian tyrrany, military occupation, state-authorized torture, political murder, and&hellip; look, I'm just gonna just stop there, ok?
+It's about jealous husbands, secrecy, authoritarian tyranny, military occupation, state-authorized torture, political murder, and&hellip; look, I'm just gonna just stop there, ok?

 On the gripping hand: it's a story about persistence in keeping a promise (the seal of